-The results of model 2 indicate that when controlling Israeli/Palestinian identification components, studying in a mixed school, especially Hebrew-mixed, contributes to positive attitudes towards contact with Jews.
-Educated Parents as well as being in tenth grade contribute to positive attitudes.
-Level of religiosity on the other hand, reduces the odds for positive attitudes.
-Palestinian identification component reduces the odds to have positive attitudes towards Jews, but the result isn’t statistically significant.
-However, Including Israeli component increases the odds for positive attitudes towards contact with Jews, significantly.
-Boys’ are associated with lower attitudes towards contact but the result isn’t significant.
+The results of model 2 indicate that when controlling for Israeli/Palestinian identification components, studying at a mixed school, especially Hebrew-mixed, contributed to positive attitudes towards contact with Jews among Arabs.
+Educated parents and being in the tenth grade contributed to positive attitudes.
+The level of religiosity, on the other hand, reduced the odds of positive attitudes.
+A Palestinian component in identification reduced the odds of having a positive attitude toward Jews, but the result was not statistically significant.
+However, the inclusion of the Israeli component significantly increased the odds for positive attitudes toward contact with Jews.
+Boys tended to have worse attitudes toward contact, but this result was not statistically significant.

-Model 3 adds another identification measurement (sense of belonging to Israeli/Palestinian group) and shows that mixed schools’ effects remains positive (positive attitudes towards interaction with Jews) and statistically significant (although lower) in both types of schools.
-The effect of age, gender, parents’ education and religiosity is similar to the first model and significant.
-The additional identification measurements are showing the same trend – higher sense of belonging to the Israeli group increases positive attitudes towards contact with Jews.
-Sense of belonging to the Israeli group measurement has a stronger effect on attitudes than the Israeli component.
-Higher sense of belonging to the Palestinian group decreases positive attitudes towards contact (but coefficients are very low and insignificant).
+Model 3 adds another identification measurement (sense of belonging to the Israeli/Palestinian group) and shows that the effects of mixed schools were positive (positive attitudes toward interaction with Jews) and statistically significant (although to a lower degree) in both types of schools.
+The effects of age, gender, parents’ education, and religiosity were similar to the first model and significant.
+The additional measurements of identification showed the same trend: a higher sense of belonging to the Israeli group increased positive attitudes toward contact with Jews.
+The measurement of the sense of belonging to the Israeli group had a stronger effect on attitudes than the Israeli component.
+The higher sense of belonging to the Palestinian group decreased positive attitudes toward contact (but the coefficients were very small and nonsignificant).

-When comparing both groups – Jews and Arabs, the effect of age shows an opposite pattern – while Jewish children in older ages decreases desire to have contact with outgroup members, Arab children in older ages increases their desire to have contact with Jews.
-This might be a reflection of the statues que of the relations between both groups.
-The Jewish majority reflects the ethnic statues que, while Arab minority members reflect how they would like the statues que to be.
+In the comparison of the Jewish and Arab groups, the effect of age shows the opposite pattern: Jewish children at older ages had less desire for contact with outgroup members, but Arab children at older ages had greater desire to have contact with Jews.
+This might reflect the status quo relations between the groups.
+The perspective of the Jewish majority reflects the ethnic status quo, while the preferences of the members of the Arab minority reflect how they would like the status quo to be.